Restore

 Records Filtered by Point in Time

-it's possible to filter your initial Restore Seed by selecting a Point in Time that is before the created date of the records you wish to restore.
+It's possible to filter your initial Restore seed by selecting a Point in Time that is before the created date of the records you wish to restore.

-If the Restore confirmation record count doesn't match the expected record count from your Restore Seed, it may be that you have excluded some of these records by the selection of this Point in Time value.
+If the Restore confirmation record count doesn't match the expected record count from your Restore seed, it may be that you have excluded some of these records by the selection of this Point in Time value.

 Preview Restore